PipoAT/ProductionManagementApp/README.md

-# ATech Training Production Management Application
+# Production Management Application

 ## Overview
 - Version: 1.11.0
-- The ATech Training Production Management Application is an internal software developed to allow our production and fabrication teams to view documentation and record notes with ease.
+- The Production Management Application is a software developed to allow teams to view documentation and record notes with ease.

-## Official Documentation
-- User/Operation Manuals can be located on Microsoft Teams in the Production Management App channel under R&D Team
-  - GUIDE_CURRENT.docx or GUIDE_CURRENT.pdf reflects the current state of the application
-  - GUIDE_ALL_FUNCTIONALITY.docx or GUIDE_ALL_FUNCTIONALITY.pdf reflects the archived state of the application for reimplementation

 ## Table of Contents
 1. [Device Requirements](#device-requirements)